 The Well Fed Homestead uses lots of veggies in her carrot pumpkin cake with marshmallow meringue topping which is both grain-free, dairy-free – and gorgeous!

-And just in for my own upcoming birthday, this surprise recipe landed in my inbox from my dear friend, Monica of Real Food Devotee.
-A versatile birthday cake made from coconut and almond flours and topped with a crème fraîche or strained yogurt frosting that sponges into the cake.
+And just in time for my own upcoming birthday, this surprise recipe landed in my inbox from my dear friend, Monica of Real Food Devotee.
+A versatile grain free birthday cake made from coconut and almond flours and topped with a crème fraîche or strained yogurt frosting that sponges into the cake.
 This beauty can go from homemade rustic to down right chic, depending on your execution: